-With regard to remote learning and online courses, UTM wishes to remind students that they are expected to adhere to the Code of Behaviour on Academic Matters regardless of the course delivery method.
-By offering students the opportunity to learn remotely, UTM expects that students will maintain the same academic honesty and integrity that they would in a classroom setting.
-Potential academic offences in a digital context include, but are not limited to:
+UTM wishes to remind students that they are expected to adhere to the Code of Behaviour on Academic Matters regardless of the course delivery method.
+UTM expects that students will maintain the same academic honesty and integrity both in a classroom setting and online.
+Potential academic offences related to digital contexts include, but are not limited to: